 where are deterministic learning rates or stepsizes.

-First, let’s see practically how SGD and Gradient Descent (GD) behave w.r.t. gradient descent on the same problem.
+First, let’s see practically how SGD behaves w.r.t.
+Gradient Descent (GD) on the same problem.

 In Figure 1, we are minimizing , where the stochastic gradient in SGD is given by the gradient of the function corrupted by Gaussian noise with zero mean and standard deviation 1.
 On the other hand, there is no noise for GD.
 In both cases, we use and we plot the absolute value of the derivative.
 We can see that GD will monotonically minimize the gradient till numerical precision as expected, converging to one of the local minima.
 Note that with a constant learning rate GD on this problem would converge even faster.
 Instead, SGD will jump back and forth resulting in only some iterates having small gradient.
 So, our basic question is the following: